aluxh/pen-my-notes/docs/notes/redshift-dwh.md

 ## Using Redshift - Optimizing the table design

-Redshift clusters have multiple nodes, so you can optimize the design of the table to ingest your data, to improve the performance.
+Redshift clusters have multiple nodes, so you can optimize the design of the table to ingest your data and improve its performance.

 When a table is partitioned up into many pieces and distributed across slices in different machines, this is done blindly.
 If one has an idea about the frequent access pattern of a table, one can choose a cleverer strategy.
 There are 2 possible strategies:

-1. Distribution Style
+- Distribution Style
-1. Sorting Key
+- Sorting Key

 ### Distribution style